GretteThel/LumbarAI--A-Data-Centric-ML-Approach-for-Classifying-Degenerative-Lumbar-Spine-Conditions-from-MRI/README.md

-# LumbarAI - A-Data-Centric-ML-Approach-for-Classifying-Degenerative-Lumbar-Spine-Conditions-from-MRI
-A Data-Centric Machine Learning Approach for Classifying Degenerative Lumbar Spine Conditions from MRI
+# LumbarAI - A Data-Centric Machine Learning Approach for Classifying Degenerative Lumbar Spine Conditions from MRI